* This is the Professional Version. *

 - Drugs Mentioned In This Article

 Risk Factors for Complications During Pregnancy

-Risk factors include
+Risk factors for complications during pregnancy include

 CHTN is differentiated from gestational hypertension, which develops after 20 wk of pregnancy.
 In either case, hypertension is defined as systolic BP > 140 mm Hg or diastolic BP > 90 mm Hg on 2 occasions > 24 h apart.

 Before attempting to conceive, women with hypertension should be counseled about the risks of pregnancy.
 If they become pregnant, prenatal care begins as early as possible and includes measurements of baseline renal function (eg, serum creatinine, BUN), funduscopic examination, and directed cardiovascular evaluation (auscultation and sometimes ECG, echocardiography, or both).
 Each trimester, 24-h urine protein, serum uric acid, serum creatinine, and Hct are measured.
 Ultrasonography to monitor fetal growth is done at 28 wk and every 4 wk thereafter.
-Delayed growth is evaluated with multivessel Doppler testing by a maternal-fetal medicine specialist (for management of hypertension during pregnancy, see Treatment).
+Delayed growth is evaluated with multivessel Doppler testing by a maternal-fetal medicine specialist (for management of hypertension during pregnancy, see Other Heart Disorders in Pregnancy : Treatment).

 Overt diabetes mellitus occurs in ≥ 6% of pregnancies, and gestational diabetes occurs in about 8.5% of pregnancies.
 Incidence is increasing as the incidence of obesity increases.